subhash011/Project-Allocation/README.md

 npm start
 ```

-> Angular will listen to the port 4200 by default and to change the port and run use `ng serve --port PORT_NO`
+> Angular will listen to the port 4200 by default and to change the port and run use `npx ng serve --port PORT_NO`

 In the terminal where you navigated to backend folder execute the following command :